Best Practices when Building a Databoard

 For example, if you have an Advanced Table that shows "Impressions by Campaign," "Keywords by Campaign," "Reach by Campaign," and "Clicks by Campaign," you can name the columns "Impressions," "Keywords," "Reach," and "Clicks" in an effort to be clear and concise.
 In this example, the Datablock title should be “Campaign Overview” or “Campaign Performance” to make it clear that you are viewing Campaign Metrics.

-It's recommended that all Datablocks on your Databoard have the same Date Ranges selected (whenever possible).
-This will make the Databoard easier to analyze and will populate the Master Date Range Switcher with your Date Ranges.
-Learn more here.
+It's recommended that all Datablocks on your Databoard have the same Date Range selected (whenever possible).
+This will make the Databoard easier to analyze when it first loads, and will ensure you have the most important information readily available.

 Best Practices Databoard Checklist